tztimlee/Meshlight/README.md

 ## Contribution

 This project was sunsetted on the 22 Feb, 2019.
 If you're looking to develop this further, I recommend either forking (or cloning) the repo, and working on it seperately.
 Please contact us for any questions!

+We ran into problems getting the boards to reliably (!) communicate, and implementing the WS2811 protocol (clock speed differences).
+We'd love to know if you solve them - please fling us an email with your discoveries.

 ## Contact